 And Just look how beautiful, fresh and light the food is!

-What I Loved About About The Recipe:
+What I Love About About The Silky Egg Stir Fry with Jumbo Shrimp Recipe:

 I can totally see why this dish is popular in Hong Kong, Taiwan, and China.
 It’s very quick to prep and cook, and while it has very few ingredients, it tastes fabulous!
 It can also be made without the shrimp for a simple silky egg and tomato stir fry.
 This simple stir fry tastes great served over cauliflower rice sautéed in olive oil and seasoned with salt and pepper for a satisfying low carb meal.